TaTooKa/Erzahlspiel/docs/source/pages/worlds/neonandchrome/runningontheedge.rst

 Doing so in “Shallow Mode” is possible but not ideal (an overlay of the drone’s view appears in AR and the user must use gestures or some other form of analog control).

-Doing so in “Deep Mode” gives you full immersion and you gain +3 for Piloting tests, but because of the sensory deprivation, IRL actions are at -5 or outright impossible.
+Doing so in “Deep Mode” gives you full immersion and you gain **Advantage** for Piloting tests, but because of the sensory deprivation, IRL actions are at **Overwhelming Disadvantage** or outright impossible.

-Additionally, a DRONE JOCK can use their Combat/Spy Drones by gaining +2 for other skill checks, if it makes sense.
+Additionally, a DRONE JOCK can use their Combat/Spy Drones to gain **Advantage** for other skill checks, when it makes sense.